 Goodwill and indefinite-lived purchased intangible assets.
 We review goodwill and purchased intangible assets with indefinite lives, all of which relate to our acquisition of AeroRepública, for impairment annually and whenever events or changes in circumstances indicate the carrying value of an asset may not be recoverable in accordance with Statement of Financial Accounting Standard No. 142, Goodwill and Other Intangible Assets ("SFAS No. 142").
 The provisions of SFAS No. 142 require that a two-step impairment test be performed on goodwill.
 In the first step, we compare the fair value of the AeroRepública reporting unit to its carrying value.
 If the fair value of the AeroRepública reporting unit exceeds the carrying value of its net assets, goodwill is not impaired and we are not required to perform further testing.
-If the carrying value of the net assets of the AeroRepública reporting unit exceeds its fair value, then we must perform the second step of the impairment test in order to determine the implied fair value of the AeroRepública reporting unit's goodwill.
-If the carrying value of the purchased intangible assets with indefinite lives be estimated and compared to the carrying value.
+If the carrying value of the AeroRepública reporting unit exceeds its fair value, then we must perform the second step of the impairment test in order to determine the implied fair value of the AeroRepública reporting unit's goodwill.
+If the carrying value of the goodwill exceeds its implied fair value, then we record an impairment loss equal to the difference.
+SFAS No. 142 also requires that the fair value of the purchased intangible asset is with indefinite lives be estimated and compared to the carrying value.
 We recognize an impairment loss when the estimated fair value of the intangible asset is less than the carrying value.
 Determining the fair value of a reporting unit or an indefinite-lived purchased intangible asset is judgmental in nature and involves the use of significant estimates and assumptions.
 These estimates and assumptions include revenue growth rates and operating margins used to calculate projected future cash flows, risk-adjusted discount rates, future economic and market conditions, and determination of appropriate market comparables.
 We base our fair value estimates on assumptions we believe to be reasonable but that are unpredictable and inherently uncertain.
-Actual future results may differ from those estimates.
+Actual future